 - New Purchasing Power program which offers a new way to buy computers, electronics and home appliances through the ease of payroll deduction is available through MyBenefits Plus.

 - Upgraded Enrollment Tool allows you to see all plans you are eligible for along with the monthly cost.

 - Note: We encourage you to confirm that your preferred providers participate in your chosen health plan each year.

 Benefit Choice is your one chance per year (unless you experience a qualifying event) to:

 - Change State health and life insurance coverage

 - Opt into the State group health insurance plan

-- Opt out of the State group health insurance plan with documentation reflecting proof of non-state health coverage
+- Opt out of the State group health insurance plan

 - Opt into or opt out of the State dental plan

 - Part-time employees may waive or elect coverage